 The portfolio submission is fundamentally important to your application.
 Because we accept students from a broad background, we expect to see a variety of portfolio submissions.
 Musicians, creative, visual and performing artists will create a very different portfolio than would computer scientists, engineers or project managers.
 Your portfolio should highlight the work you are most proud of whether in the form of programming code, photography, animation, video and/or still life sketches.

 For advice on what to submit for your application go to Preparing a Portfolio.

 All submitted application materials, including the portfolio, become the property of the CDM and will not be returned to the student or applicant.
 By exception, arrangements may be made for the return of irreplaceable documents if a request to this effect is enclosed with the original material.
 CDM is not responsible for lost or misplaced materials and will not pay for any brokerage, courier, or mail charges.

 The CDM reserves the right to rescind an offer of admission or require a student to withdraw if it is determined that documents in support of the application for admission have been falsified.

-The letter of admission will be sent by Simon Fraser University’s Office of the Dean of Graduate studies through e-mail, followed by an original in the mail.
+The letter of admission will be sent by Simon Fraser University’s office of Graduate and Postdoctoral Studies through e-mail, followed by an original in the mail.
 Admitted students will be required to officially accept their offer of admission online through the SFU online application system, and pay a non-refundable deposit of $1,000 CDN.